zeta-chain/toolkit/README.md

 # ZetaChain Toolkit

-ZetaChain Toolkit provides a TypeScript SDK for depositing assets, invoking contracts, and querying data across every chain connected to ZetaChain.
+ZetaChain Toolkit is a TypeScript SDK for building universal apps that transfer tokens, invoke contracts, and track transactions across any chain connected to ZetaChain.

-Currently supports major chains including EVM chains, Solana, Sui, Bitcoin, and TON.

 ## ✨ Features

-- Asset transfer - deposit from connected chains to ZetaChain and withdraw both gas and fungible tokens.
+- Cross-chain asset transfers: deposit gas and fungible tokens from any supported chain to ZetaChain and withdraw them back.
-- Cross-chain contract calls - make calls from connected chains to universal contracts on ZetaChain and outgoing calls.
+- Cross-chain contract execution: make incoming calls to universal contracts on ZetaChain or trigger outgoing calls to contracts on connected chains.
-- Real‑time transaction tracking — monitor the status of cross‑chain
-  transactions as they propagate.
+- Real-time transaction tracking: monitor the full lifecycle of cross-chain transactions as they propagate across networks.
+- Built-in multi-chain support: works out of the box with EVM chains, Solana, Sui, Bitcoin, and TON.

 ## 📦 Installation